rocketstack-matt/BDD/README.md

 ![](images/setup.png)

-Import both projects you find and then when expanded, nn the package explorer you should see something similar to below:
+Import both projects you find and then when expanded, in the package explorer you should see something similar to below:

 ![](images/package-explorer.png)